ariannamethod/Nicole-AM/README.md

 Basic syntax checks succeed (`py_compile`), but static analysis with `ruff` currently reports several unused imports and variables across the model files.
 These issues do not prevent execution but should be cleaned up for a production deployment.

-Nicole is provided as-is under the same license as the upstream DeepSeek-VL 2 project.
+Nicole is provided as-is under the Apache License 2.0.
 The full text is available in [LICENSE-CODE](LICENSE-CODE).

 ## Recent Additions